galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 	* Distance-based (NJ, BioNJ)
 	* Parsimony
 	* Likelihood (simple models only)
-* Comparing phylogenies --- what do when they aren't all the same
+* Comparing phylogenies --- what to do when they aren't all the same
 * Analysing robustness
 * Interpreting results,
 	* e.g. confidence interval on dates of divergence;